takanori-fujiwara/fealm/README.md

     `pip3 install .`

-* You can test with sample.py
+* You can test with sample.py.
+To run, sample.py you need to install additonal packages.

     `pip3 install matplotlib sklearn`